mutwiri-2/linux/command_line_basics.md

 The description gets sourced from the manual page of each command

 - `$logout` - Exit a login shell.
 Exits a login shell with exit status N.  Returns an error if not executed in a login shell.

+-`$alias [-p] [name[=value] ... ]` - Define or display aliases.
+    * Without arguments, `alias` prints the list of aliases in the reusable form `alias NAME=VALUE` on standard output.
+    * Otherwise, an alias is defined for each NAME whose VALUE is given.
+    A trailing space in VALUE causes the next word to be checked for alias substitution when the alias is expanded.

+    * Options:
+      -p	print all defined aliases in a reusable format

+    * Exit Status:
+    alias returns true unless a NAME is supplied for which no alias has been defined.

+    * Alias is a short way to type long commands or to avoid repetition.
+    * To create an alias for a command, you simply specify an alias name and set it to the command e.g `$alias foobar="ls -la"`.
+Now instead of typing 'ls -la' you can type foobar and it will execute the command